Publications of conferences and workshops

 GIM International: ICA reports

-On the occassion of the 10th anniversary of the ICA page in GIM International magazine, we are publishing an archive of these reports.
+ICA regularly publishes in GIM International magazine.
+All current issues (since 2014) can be found in the online archive of GIM.
+Older contributions can be found below.
 You can access the scanned monthly pages bundled as one PDF per year.

 - 2014 (1.1mb)